FRM4040 – Research Methodology for Projects in Social Pharmacy

-The aim of the course is to make the students prepared for research in social pharmacy by getting to know how to use social science methods and epidemiological methods for projects regarding medicine use in the society.
-The students will also be presented for studies where the methods have been used.
+The aim of the course is to make you prepared for research in social pharmacy by getting to know how to use social science methods and epidemiological methods for projects regarding medicine use in the society.
+You will also be presented for studies where the methods have been used.

 The course will focus on:

 - Quantitative research methods

 The course is primarily open to students who have been admitted to the Department of Pharmacy at the University of Oslo.
 If there is space available then others may also apply to take the course as long as their academic background is adequate.

 The course is only available to students who have passed their required pharmacy practice period and have passed all previous pharmacy courses or have the equivalent in social pharmacy and the compulsory HSE courses required for students at the 5-year Master`s Program in Pharmacy.